Neoadjuvant Immunotherapy for Liver Cancer: Shrinking Tumors, Growing Responses

 “There’s a strong unmet need to expand the number of patients who may be eligible for surgery and, further, to transform more patients with early-stage liver cancer into long-term survivors of this disease,” Nakazawa said in a press release

-Does Neoadjuvant Immunotherapy for Liver Cancer Impact on Long-term Survival?
+Does Neoadjuvant Immunotherapy for Liver Cancer have an Impact on Long-term Survival?

 While other studies have shown that patients with unresectable liver cancer may respond well to neoadjuvant immunotherapy, Yarchoan, Nakazawa, and colleagues sought to characterize the long-term survival of such patients.
 They looked at outcomes from 92 patients who underwent curative resection—surgery intended to remove all evidence of disease—for hepatocellular carcinoma at Johns Hopkins.
 This included 46 patients who were treated with neoadjuvant immune checkpoint inhibitors (ICIs), most of whom were treated as part of clinical trials.